seohyun8825/ObjectD/README.md

-# Hanwha System AI Challenge - Infrared Sensor Dataset Detection
+# Infrared Sensor Object Detection

 This project modifies the original [DETR](https://github.com/facebookresearch/detr) (DEtection TRansformers) to better handle the Infrared Sensor Dataset from the Hanwha System AI Challenge.